martinKindall/NYC-Taxi-Limousine-Data-Spark/README.md

 ## Spark Structured Streaming API

-Previous transformation are done in _process-time_ and it does not take into consideration _late arriving data_.
+Previous transformation are done in _process-time_ and are not taking into consideration _late arriving data_.
 Briefly explained, remember that our events contain a timestamp which is created before it is sent over the network to the Kafka Topic.
 Then, there is no guarantee that the events are going to arrive ordered by timestamp!
 After all, the network is unpredictable.
 It is common to receive events that occured earlier than previously processed events in our spark stream.
 This is were _event-time_ processing comes into play.
 It is [clearly explained](http://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#window-operations-on-event-time) in the official docs.

 ### Dollar collected per minute in Event Time

 Check the function TaxiStructuredOperations.toSumIncrementsEventTime() for the implementation.

-Previous output was not considering event time, thus may not lead to accurrate results.
+Previous output was not considering event time, thus it may not lead to accurrate results.
 Each taxi ride has a timestamp, which we will consider as the event time.
 Now we can use accurate time windows and receive data out of order, because Spark Streaming has
 [built-in methods to handle this](http://spark.apache.org/docs/latest/structured-streaming-programming-guide.html#window-operations-on-event-time).
 We can specify a delayThreshold of 60 seconds for late data and window of 60 seconds with a slide duration of 10 seconds.